ValveSoftware/GameNetworkingSockets/README.md

 Steamworks code already has those concepts, it should be pretty easy to add support for this.
 You'd still be responsible for running the STUN/TURN servers and doing the rendezvous/signalling, but the code could use them.

-### OpenSSL bloat
-Our use of OpenSSL is extremely limited; basically just AES encryption.
-We use Ed25519 keys for signatures and key exchange and we do not support X.509 certificates.
-However, because the code is going through a wrapper layer that is part of Steam, we are linking in much more code than strictly necessary.
-And each time we encrypt and decrypt a packet, this wrapper layer is doing some work which could be avoided.

-A recent refactor made it possible to replace OpenSSL with libsodium, and we should be able to configure that to have much less waste.

-### Use of STL causing more dynamic memory allocations than necessary
-There are a few STL maps and such that could be significantly optimized by the use of custom data structures or allocators.

 ### Non-connection-oriented interface
 The Steam version has ISteamMessages, which is a UDP-like interface.
 Messages